Let’s talk about how to recycle Wrapping Paper…

 Christmas is great.
 We love Christmas.
 The festive treats, the feeling of goodwill in the air, the anticipation of gift giving and nothing beats spending some quality time with the family.

 But, after Christmas Day has been and gone, it’s likely that you’ll be faced with a home full to bursting with used Wrapping Paper and other cardboard.
-If you’re like us, and you love the environment, ditching it in a bin just isn’t a conceivable option…
+If you’re like us, and you’re commited to helping the environment, ditching it in a bin just isn’t a conceivable option…

 But what on earth to do with it?
 How can you recycle Wrapping Paper effectively?